Last Updated on

 Another similar service is Olfactif.
 This subscription box sends out collections of three fragrance samples.
 Each sample contains between ten and twenty chances to try the scent.
 Each collection is $20.
 I really like the idea of receiving a variety, so I would love to try Olfactif.
 I like the idea of receiving a variety of samples instead of just one because I usually know how I feel about perfume right away!

-I was delighted with this service because I got so lucky in finding a perfume that I truly love.
-I see the benefit of a subscription service like this one because perfumes can be expensive and this allowed me to try the scent extensively before deciding whether or not I would commit to my Juliette Has A Gun fragrance.
+I was delighted with this service because I got so lucky in finding a perfume or cologne that I truly love.
+I see the benefit of a subscription service like this one because perfumes and recommended fragrance can be expensive and this allowed me to try the scent extensively before deciding whether or not I would commit to my Juliette Has A Gun fragrance.

 However, I am not without criticism when it comes to Scentbird and similar services.